This seminar is designed to improve any writer's proofreading skills.

 A: I can also customize the training materials to include your specific company documents or create similar documents to ensure the exercises are relevant and include working with the kinds of documents you typically write.

 Catherine S. Hibbard is a nationally recognized expert in business and technical writing.
-She conducts training seminars in technical and business writing, writing effective policies and procedures, and proofreading/editing.
+She designs and delivers customized training seminars in technical and business writing, writing effective policies and procedures, and proofreading/editing.

 Ms. Hibbard's client base, which is diverse and impressive, draws from both corporations and government agencies such as Centers for Disease Control and Prevention (CDC), several NASA centers, and numerous military branches.
-Her corporate clients include Nestlé Purina, Verizon, and Northrop Grumman to name just a few.
-She has been awarded contracts for large training initiatives with the Office of Professional Management (OPM), Health Resources and Services Administration (HRSA), the Federal Aviation Administration (FAA), and the Federal Bureau of Investigation (FBI).
+Her corporate clients include Nestlé Purina, Lowe’s, Verizon, and Campbell Soup.
+She has been awarded contracts for large training initiatives with the Office of Professional Management (OPM), Health Resources and Services Administration (HRSA), the Federal Aviation Administration (FAA), New York State Insurance Department, and the Federal Bureau of Investigation (FBI).